influitive/apartment/README.md

 ```

 **Switch on subdomain**
-In house, we use the subdomain elevator, which analyzes the subdomain of the request and switches to a database schema of the same name.
+In house, we use the subdomain elevator, which analyzes the subdomain of the request and switches to a tenant schema of the same name.
 It can be used like so:

 ```ruby
 # application.rb